tjgilpin/old-rectory/src/content/pages/facials.md

 ### The Sculpted Facial with Charlotte Connoley

-"a seriously strong face massage with results that truly last...you'll see why she's considered the queen of facial massage."
-Harper's Bazaar UK.
+*"A seriously strong face massage with results that truly last...you'll see why she's considered the queen of facial massage."* Harper's Bazaar UK.
 Concentrating on sculpting and lifting, with the option for intra-oral work if wanted.
 Available on selected Fridays and Saturdays.

 * <a href="https://www.fresha.com/a/treatment-rooms-hastings-the-old-rectory-harold-road-uk-cro1x5rw?pId=86052"><button>60 mins £130</button></a>